 The IBM Integrated Facility for Linux (IFL) is a hardware feature that provides additional processing capacity for Linux workloads.
-Implementation of this facility requires an LPAR definition, following normal LPAR activation procedures.
-Only certain applications can run on an LPAR IFL; see Appendix A, "IBM Servers Supported by z/VM," on page 89.
+Implementation of this facility requires a Linux-Only or z/VM LPAR definition.
+See Appendix A, "IBM Servers Supported by z/VM," on page 93.